9 ways to protect your new home

 Now, onto your windows.
 They need to close properly with a solid latch and preferably a key.
 Your home is only as secure as your weakest point of entry, so if there’s a gap or the latches feel flimsy you might consider replacing them.

-If your windows are right on the street, it could be a good idea to put up some blinds or frosted glass to stop passersby peeping into your home and seeing what’s on offer.
+If your windows are right on the street, it could be a good idea to put up some blinds, or frosted glass to stop passersby peeping into your home and seeing what’s on offer.
+You could also look into getting a privacy tint for home windows as well.

 With that in mind, you should avoid storing bikes and anything flashy within clear view of the windows and always make sure your keys are out of sight - intruders have been known to use rods to ‘fish’ for them through letterboxes.